jimdavis1/Core-Gene-AMR-Models/README.md

 ## Repository Layout

 There are a few directories within this github repo:
-- Automate: Contains the script to automate the model training on alignments for *Klebsiella*, *Mycobacterium*, *Salmonella*, and *Staphylococcus*.
+- Automate: Contains the script to automate the model training for *Klebsiella*, *Mycobacterium*, *Salmonella*, and *Staphylococcus* data sets.
 - GenomicModelCreator: Submodule that is used to train the models.
 Please read its README for more information.
-- Subtree-Analysis: Submodule that is used to build trees based on conserved gene alignments.
+- Subtree-Analysis: Submodule that is used to analyze trees based on conserved gene alignments.
 Please read its README for more information.
 - Scripts: Contains scripts specific for creating one-hot alignments *makeAlignments.py*.
 The *makeMatrix.py* script can be used to make a matrix, however, the GenomicModelCreator does this on its own as a first step, so this script is deprecated.
 - *Species* Directories: These directories contain the raw alignments and susceptible/resistant calls.